 Plant-based milk alternatives—such as soy milk, oat milk, almond milk, and rice milk—are far more environmentally friendly than cow’s milk, starting with the manufacturing process.
 That’s why people who have chosen a vegan lifestyle are particularly interested in these alternatives.

-According to the results of a 2018 study titled “Environmental and Nutritional Analysis of Plant-Based Milk Alternatives” conducted by a research team at the University of Oxford, when measuring greenhouse gas emissions and the land and water required to produce a single serving (200 ml) of milk and plant-based milk alternatives, soy milk was found to be the most environmentally friendly beverage.
+According to the results of a 2018 study by a research team at the University of Oxford titled “Environmental and Nutritional Analysis of Plant-Based Milk Alternatives,” which measured the greenhouse gas emissions, land use, and water consumption involved in producing a single serving (200 ml) of milk and plant-based milk alternatives, soy milk was found to be the most environmentally friendly option.

 ▲Data on the environmental impact of plant-based milk alternatives (Source: Somino Funding Project)

-“Sominno,” the company behind “Night Soy Milk,” said Wadiza place where they can connect with supporters who share and champion their values.
+"Sominno," the company behind "Night Soy Milk," said Wadiza place where they can meet supporters who share and champion their values.
 They also noted that the true value of Wadiz crowdfunding lies in the opportunity it provides to scale up production using the funds raised.

-Behind these words lies the genuine dedication of a maker committed to product development.
+Behind these words lies the genuine passion of a maker dedicated to product development.
 The maker explained that when discussing food sustainability as part of the “Slow Food” movement, one of the most important factors was “biodiversity.”

 3. Why We Hesitate to Buy Bread #DearBread #VeganPoundCake

-Dearnuts’ bakery venture, “Dearbread,” creates healthy plant-based snacks.
-Dearbread is a brand that has ranked second all-time in the vegan food category.
+"Dear Bread," Dear Nuts' venture into baking healthy plant-based snacks.
+Dear Bread is a brand that has ranked second all-time in the vegan food category.

 “Is it possible to make delicious bread without butter, eggs, or flour?”

-Dear Bread, which has long been dedicated to creating bread using plant-based ingredients, has developed a vegan pound cake and launched it through Wadiz crowdfunding campaign.
-It’s for those who would rather give up wheat flour than give up “bread.”
+Dear Bread, a company that has long been dedicated to creating bread using plant-based ingredients, has developed a vegan pound cake and launched it through Wadiz.
+It’s designed for those who would rather give up wheat flour than give up “bread.”
 The campaign was a success, raising approximately 20 million won with the support of about 500 backers.

-▲“Dear Bread,” created based on feedback from supporters from the very beginning of product development (Source)
+▲“Dear Bread,” created based on feedback from supporters from the early stages of product development (Source)

-Since its inception, Dear Bread has held monthly tasting events with consumers to gather feedback and continuously improve its products.
-Even after completing the first funding round, we made a concerted effort to read and incorporate every piece of feedback from our supporters.
+Since its inception, Dear Bread has held monthly tasting events with consumers to gather feedback and has continuously improved its products.
+Even after completing our first funding round, we made a point of reading every single piece of feedback from our supporters and worked hard to incorporate their suggestions.
 Since we received a lot of feedback that the products were generally too expensive, we raised the funding goal for our second campaign to enable mass production and reduce costs.
 This allowed us to successfully raise approximately 30 million won.

 Simple everyday actions to protect the environment and care for the planet we call home: